lvc-01/capstone-project/README.md

 ## Support

-For support, email support@your-domain.com or create an issue in the repository.
+For support, please make your way to our customer support page for the appropriate channels of communication.